An independent faith-based research institution

 Follow William Temple Foundation on Twitter

-Exciting new events on religion, politics and public policy
+Exciting events on religion, politics and public policy

 The Centre for Faiths and Public Policy is pleased to announce four new events for 2014.
-The Centre, a partnership enterprise between the University of Chester and the William Temple Foundation, exists to promote greater knowledge, understanding and analysis of the relationship between religion and public policy and wider public life in the UK and beyond.
+A partnership enterprise between the University of Chester and the William Temple Foundation, the Centre for Faiths and Public Policy exists to promote greater knowledge, understanding and analysis of the relationship between religion and public policy and wider public life in the UK and beyond.

 19th February: Desire lines?
 Joining dots in local communities Another innovative event in the Urban Shifts series bringing practitioners and researchers on faith-based engagements in the city.